camunda/camunda-docs-manual/content/update/minor/74-to-75/index.md

 ### Incident Handler

 The interface of an {{< javadocref page="?org/camunda/bpm/engine/impl/incident/IncidentHandler.html" text="Incident Handler" >}} has changed.
-Instead of a long parameter list, the methods pass a context object which bundles all required informations, like process definition id, execution id and tenant id.
+Instead of a long parameter list, the methods pass a context object which bundles all required information, like process definition id, execution id and tenant id.

 ### Correlation Handler

 A new method has been added to the interface of a {{< javadocref page="?org/camunda/bpm/engine/impl/runtime/CorrelationHandler.html" text="Correlation Handler" >}}.
-The new method `correlateStartMessage()` allows to explicit trigger a message start event of a process definition.
+The new method `correlateStartMessage()` allows to explicitly trigger a message start event of a process definition.

 ### Job Handler